ldascenzo/pytheas/README.md

 $ pip3 install -r requirements.txt
 ```

-### macOS support
+### macOS
-The support on macOS systems is not fully tested, but the Anaconda installation described for the Windows version is the recommended way of installing Pytheas dependencies.
+The Anaconda installation described for the Windows version is the recommended way of installing Pytheas dependencies.
 On top of the Windows instructions, the requirements to run the GUI version are installing python.app with

 ```conda install -c anaconda python.app```